rejuvyesh/configs/README.md

 And as usual YMMV.

-Includes both xmonad and awesome-wm configs, although I have shifted to awesome.
+Includes both xmonad and awesome-wm configs, although I tend to use xmonad.